Mheu1991/AugmentationIndex_SimulationStudy/ReadMe.txt

-=== README AUGMENTATION INDEX SIMULATIONS ===
+=== README FOR CIRCADAPT MODEL AUGMENTATION INDEX SIMULATIONS ===

 %% Running the model, generating the Data corresponding to data presented in the manuscript

-To Run the CircAdapt Model as described in the Methods section execute and follow the instructions provided by the following script:
+To Run the CircAdapt Model for a single set of model parameters, execute and follow the instructions provided by the following script:

 >>CircAdaptMain.m

-To Run the Batch of CircAdapt simulations corresponding to the parameter sweeps as detailed in the "Simulation Protocols" section exectute the script:
+To Run the Batch of CircAdapt simulations (corresponding to the parameter sweeps as detailed in the "Simulation Protocols" section), exectute the script:

 >>CircAdaptBatchCall.m

-Note that a folder with name "Simulations" will automatically be generated to contain the 153 (=17*9) simulations
+On a commercial laptop, total simulation time is ~0.5 hrs, whereas at least 3.5 GB of free disk space is required Please note that a folder with name "Simulations" will automatically be generated to contain the 153 (=17*9) simulations

 %% Generating the plots and tables corresponding to those presented in the manuscript